trinodb/trino-go-client/README.md

 Default:        empty
 ```

-The `schema` parameter defines the presto schema where tables exist.
+The `schema` parameter defines the Trino schema where tables exist.
 This is also known as namespace in some environments.

 ##### `session_properties`